microsoft/review-hub/CONTRIBUTING.md

 - Export the solution as unmanaged, and download the zip file.

-- Checkout from master to a new branch within your local repo.
+- Checkout from main to a new branch within your local repo.

 - Extract the zip file using the power apps cli to unpack the solution, as shown in the code snippet.